dcunited001/dcunited001.github.io/_drafts/matroids.md

 - piece together more accurate models of neurological functions based on estimated required computing power for each function and computation for networking each module together
+- perhaps combine MRI's (SCION, SPECT & fMRI) from millions of people to generalize human problem solving processes
+- and to create a human-derived superintelligence that emerges from the combination of information derived from this MRI technique
+  - i.e. would it be possible to generate AI with fairly advanced cognition by deriving information from the structure of neurons & neural networks

 ### Prime Numbers